-Small island to the south-east of Dublon (Tonoas) in Truk Lagoon.
-Also spelled 'Etan'.
+Eten Island is located to the southeast of Dublon Island (Tonoas) in Truk Lagoon.
+Also spelled "Etan".

-Japanese military construction began in 1934 and required leveling
+Occupied by the Japanese, military construction began in 1934 and began by leveling

-half the island.
+half the island for an airfield.
 After the expiration of the Washington

 Naval treaty in 1937, more construction begain with help of

 the Japanese Navy and South Seas Government.
 In 1939 work